kubernetes/community/contributors/design-proposals/device-plugin.md

 1. The device plugins starts it's gRPC server
 2. The device plugins sends a `RegisterRequest` to Kubelet (through a gRPC request)
-4. Kubelet starts it's Discovery phase and calls `Discover` and `Monitor`
+4. Kubelet starts it's Discovery phase and calls `ListDevices` and `HealthCheck`
 5. Kubelet answers to the `RegisterRequest` with a `RegisterResponse` containing any error Kubelet might have encountered